-Millions of dollars of upgrades are coming to sports grounds in Melbourne’s northern and eastern suburbs, to keep local clubs playing and thriving during construction and beyond.
+We know that strong sports clubs help to build a strong sense of community.
+That’s why we’re investing millions of dollars into upgrading sports grounds and facilities in Melbourne’s northern and eastern suburbs to keep local clubs playing and thriving during construction and beyond.

-Works to upgrade sports grounds are planned to start well before major construction begins, so clubs can make a smooth transition to their new temporary homes.
+Some sports grounds have already been completed and others are well underway and are due to be finished this year before major construction begins, so clubs can make a smooth transition to their temporary or permanent homes.

 - Greensborough College Community Update Dec 2019 PDF, 143.3 KB